myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 + [Sending sensor data to Cayenne](#bring-your-own-thing-api-using-embedded-c-code-examples-send-sensor-data-to-cayenne) so that your dashboard is populated with widgets.
 + [Responding to actuator commands](#bring-your-own-thing-api-using-embedded-c-code-examples-respond-to-actuator-commands) where we add a Button on our dashboard and tell our board to change the state of an actuator.

-*Examples included with the Linux platform:*
+*Examples included in the <a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/tree/master/src/Platform/Linux/examples" target="_blank">Linux platform code</a>:*

-+ **SimplePublish** - Provides an example of connecting to Cayenne and Publishing dummy sensor data.
++ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimplePublish.c" target="_blank">SimplePublish</a>** - Provides an example of connecting to Cayenne and Publishing dummy sensor data.
 Cayenne will automatically created dashboard Widgets for sensor data received in this manner.
-+ **SimpleSubscribe** - Provides an example of Subscribing to MQTT topics, allowing
++ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/SimpleSubscribe.c" target="_blank">SimpleSubscribe</a>** - Provides an example of Subscribing to MQTT topics, allowing
-+ **CayenneClient** - An all inclusive example that performs both sending and receiving example data using the Cayenne cloud.
++ **<a href="https://github.com/myDevicesIoT/Cayenne-MQTT-C/blob/master/src/Platform/Linux/examples/CayenneClient.c" target="_blank">CayenneClient</a>** - An all inclusive example that performs both sending and receiving example data using the Cayenne cloud.

 #### Connect board to Cayenne